dan-wright-1/Fraud-Detection-Case/README.md

 1. **Data Preprocessing:**

    * Data Cleaning: The data was clean upon download from Kaggle.
-   * Normalization & Downsampling: Various preprocessing techniques and model architectures are used to compare performance.
+   * Normalization & Downsampling: Various preprocessing techniques and model architectures were used to compare performance.
-   * Feature Engineering: All available features were used in this model because this was the first iteration.
+   * Feature Engineering: This model used all available features because it was the first iteration.
 Further investigation may surface features that worsen model performance, which would be candidates for removal.
    * Data Splitting: 70% training, 30% testing.

    * Three different preprocessing recipes were used: